BrianLesko/fast-binary-image-classification/readme.md

 Next, I intend to use transfer learning and the softmax for a multi-class classification neural network and integrate additional functionality into the deployed machine learning model and user interface.

+If you find this project useful, please consider giving it a :star:

 <hr>

 &nbsp;